Back To Search Results

 Indications

-• Cromolyn sodium is an FDA-approved medication used for prophylaxis of mild to moderate bronchial asthma and adjunctive treatment of allergic rhinitis and systemic mast cell disease (mastocytosis) in pediatric patients and adults.[3][4]
-It is not immediate-acting, has no direct bronchodilator effects, and thus does not treat acute asthma attacks.
+• Prophylaxis of mild to moderate bronchial asthma and adjunctive treatment of allergic rhinitis and systemic mast cell disease (ie, mastocytosis) in pediatric patients and adults [3][4]

-• Cromolyn Sodium Oral Solution (Concentrate) is used to improve symptoms of diarrhea, flushing, headaches, vomiting, urticaria, abdominal pain, nausea, and itching in some patients.[5]
+• Diarrhea, flushing, headaches, vomiting, urticaria, abdominal pain, nausea, and itching in some patients using oral solutions (concentrate) [5]

-• It is also available as an ophthalmic solution for the symptomatic treatment of certain allergic eye conditions such as vernal conjunctivitis, keratitis, and keratoconjunctivitis.[6]
+• Ophthalmic solution for the symptomatic treatment of certain allergic eye conditions, eg, vernal conjunctivitis, keratitis, and keratoconjunctivitis [6]

-• Cromolyn sodium metered spray is used to prevent and relieve nasal symptoms of hay fever and other nasal allergies like runny or itchy nose, sneezing, and allergic stuffy nose.[7]
+• To prevent and relieve nasal symptoms of hay fever and other nasal allergies, including runny or itchy nose, sneezing, and allergic stuffy nose, using the metered spray formulation [7]

 Mechanism of Action